Muterra/doc-golix/readme.md

-**Shameless plug:** We're dangerously low on funding and are [on IndieGoGo](https://www.indiegogo.com/projects/ethyr-modern-encrypted-email) through 12 Feb 2016 with a proof-of-concept Muse application.

 **Warning:** this repo is considered public pre-release information and is in varying levels of completeness.
 If you have questions or comments, please [contact us](mailto:badg@muterra.io).

 # I don't have time to read your whole readme